wp-plugins/roost-for-bloggers/readme.txt

 3. Roost plugin from the Wordpress dashboard showing analytics, manual push, and settings.

 == Changelog ==

+= 2.1 =
+* Added special support for bbPress subscriptions
+* Charts!!!
+Lots of Charts...
+* Plugin redesign - Uses tabs to organize sections
+* Changed how the Roost JS script is loaded - Now loading asynchronously
+* Included option to send push notifications when publishing posts without using the "Auto Push" feature
+* Simplified account creation (in the plugin and on Roost website) and included uploading a logo and naming your site - Auto-login on return
+* Added support for signing into the plugin with Facebook, Twitter, and Google+ (SSO)
+* Removed upgrade path from v1.0 - Should not impact anyone at this point
+* Changed logo and username by log out (in the top right corner) to account email - Context makes more sense with multi-config accounts
+* Fixed bug that removed Notification Override setting when doing a Quick Edit
+* Put in null check when sending notifications - Prevents sending null alert with can cause errors
+* Code cleanup

 = 2.0.5 =
 * Now supports Auto Push when posting from the WordPress mobile app and by email via Jetpack by WordPress.com